nouturnsign/thurstat/README.md

 ### Events and probability

 A function `P` is defined for probability-like notation. `P` aliases the function `probability_of` in case `P` is already defined as a constant.
-Comparisons for `Distribution` objects are implemented to return `Event` objects.
-Avoid using the Event constructor.
+Comparisons with `Distribution` objects are implemented to return `Event` objects.
+Avoid using the `Event` constructor.
 Note that multiple inequality comparisons are not truly multiple inequality comparisons, so avoid comparing distributions within multiple inequalities and expressions with more than two inequalities.
+Below is an example of an acceptable multiple inequality (using <=, >, and >= are all acceptable as well).

 e.g.
 ```py